tomvin6/author-identification/src/baseline_classifiers/README.md

 # Test fast-text features
 To implement fast-text model we used Kares package.
-Classifiers based on MultinomialNB/Logistic Regression on top of TF-IDF features (TfidfVectorizer), with N-grams. settings of the model are as follows:
+Classifiers based on MultinomialNB/Logistic Regression on top of TF-IDF features (TfidfVectorizer), with N-grams.
-TBD

 ### Original text
 to re-train the classifier, and output log-loss+accuracy simply run